istio/istio.io/_docs/tasks/traffic-management/ingress.md

 ---
-title: Enabling Ingress Traffic
+title: Istio Ingress Controller
-overview: Describes how to configure Istio to expose a service outside of the service mesh.
+overview: Describes how to configure the Istio ingress controller on Kubernetes.

 order: 30

 layout: docs
 type: markdown
-redirect_from: "/docs/tasks/ingress.html"
 ---

 This task describes how to configure Istio to expose a service outside of the service mesh cluster.